+"'Ten to two.'

-- What would be the hours?
-I asked. - "Ten to two." - "Now a pawnbroker's business is mostly done of an evening, Mr. Holmes, especially Thursday and Friday evening, which is just before pay-day; so it would suit me very well to earn a little in the mornings.
-Besides, I knew that my assistant was a good man, and that he would see to anything that turned up. - "'That would suit me very well,' said I. 'And the pay?' - "" Is £4 a week." - "'And the work?" - "'Is purely nominal." - "'What do you call purely nominal?" - ""Well, you have to be in the office, or at least in the building, the whole time.
-If you leave, you forfeit your whole position forever.
+"Now a pawnbroker's business is mostly done of an evening, Mr. Holmes, especially Thursday and Friday evening, which is just before pay day; so it would suit me very well to earn a little in the mornings.
+Besides, I knew that my assistant was a good man, and that he would see to anything that turned up.

+"'That would suit me very well,'

+said I. 'And the pay?'

+"'Is four pounds a week.'

+"'And the work?'

+"'Is purely nominal.'

+"'What do you call purely

+nominal?'

+"'Well, you have to be in the office, or at least in the building, the whole time.
+If you leave, you forfeit your whole position for ever.
 The will is very clear upon that point.
-You don't comply with the conditions if you budge from the office during that time." - "'It's only four hours a day, and I should not think of leaving,' said I. - "'No excuse will avail,' said Mr. Duncan Ross; 'neither sickness nor business nor anything else.
-There you must stay, or you lose your billet.' - "'And the work?" - "'Is to copy out the "Encyclopædia Britannica."
+You don't comply with the conditions if you budge from the office during that

+"'It's only four hours a day, and I

+should not think of leaving, said I.

+"'No excuse will avail, said Mr. Duncan Ross, 'neither sickness, nor business, nor anything else.
+There you must stay, or you lose your billet.'

+"'And the work?'

+"' Is to copy out the "Encyclopædia Britannica."
 There is the first volume of it in that press.
-You must find your own ink, pens, and blotting-paper, but we provide this table and chair.
-Will you be ready to-morrow?" - "'Certainly,' I answered. - "'Then, good-bye, Mr. Jabez Wilson, and let me congratulate you once more on the important position which you have been fortunate enough to gain.'
-He bowed me out of the room, and I went home with my assistant, hardly knowing what to say or do, I was so pleased at my own good fortune. - "Well, I thought over the matter all day, and by evening ?
+You must find your own ink, pens, and blotting paper, but we provide this table and chair.
+Will you be ready to-morrow?'

+""Certainly,' I answered.